flexera-public/policy_templates/cost/flexera/cco/scheduled_report_markupsdowns/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email list* - Email addresses of the recipients you wish to notify
 - *Billing Center List* - List of top level Billing Center names you want to report on.
-Names must be exactly as shown in Optima.
+Names must be exactly as shown in Flexera Cloud Cost Optimization.
 Leave the field blank to report on all top level Billing Centers.
 - *Cost Metric* - See cost metrics above for details on selection.
 - *Compute markup or markdown percentage* - markup for the compute category in number value (20 being 20% markup -20 being a 20% markdown.
 Leave 0 to apply the general markup).
 - *Application Service markup or markdown percentage* - markup for the Application service category in number value (20 being 20% markup -20 being a 20% markdown.
 Leave 0 to apply the general markup).